ibrahimsabek/learned-joins/README.md

 # learned-joins

 This is the source code and running commands that are used for "The Case of Learned In-memory Joins" submission.
-To re-run the reported experiments, do the following steps:

 A configuration file is provided to build this project with CMake.
 In the project directory, run:

 ```
 mkdir -p build/release